Suppressed Density of States in Self-Generated Coulomb Glasses

-\emph{The Coulomb Gap} - The spectrum of a long-ranged ordered state would have a hard gap in the spectrum.
+The spectrum of a long-ranged ordered state would have a hard gap in the spectrum.
 This gap is now smeared due to the spatial charge fluctuations reflecting the amorphous nature of the metastable states.
-We will present now analytical arguments describing these charge fluctuations, which quantitatively capture the form of the resulting soft gap.
+In this section we will present analytical arguments how these charge fluctuations can qualitatively cause the resulting exponential gap.

+Recall that the traditional Efros-Shklovskii arguments\cite{1975JPhC....8L..49E,1976JPhC....9.2021E} use the stability criterion Eqn. (\ref{Stability}) to restrict the possible position of low-energy particles.
+We will use the presence of charge correlations to further constrain these positions.

 For a given metastable state in the ensemble $\Gamma_{MS}$, we define the origin as some empty site with onsite energy $\epsilon_0$ asymptotically close to zero.
 The probability that a site at the position $\vec{r}$ is occupied equals